Frequently Asked Questions

 - How long will it take for my refund to come in?

-- Federal will usually issue a refund 10-21 days after your return is accepted, and Alabama will in 8-12 weeks.
+- Under ideal circumstances, Federal will usually issue a refund 28-28 days after your return is accepted, and Alabama will in 6-12 weeks.

-- How do I get my refund if I don't have a bank account?
+- How do I get my income tax refund if I don't have a bank account?

 - The default method is to receive a check by mail.
-We partner with a company that let's us print checks in our office that you may take to Walmart or another check cashing place.
+We partner with the company EPS Financial that lets us print checks in our office that you may take to Walmart or another check cashing place.
+Optionally, if you have a prepaid debit card that will accept income tax refunds, you can contact them for the routing and account number associated with your prepaid card and have your refund direct deposited onto it.

 - If I made $ and I have people living with me, how much am I getting back?

 - A tax return is more complicated than household size and gross income.
 We will also need to see your income, expenses, any relevant financial documents such as interest and mortgage statements, and withheld taxes before we can know how much you will receive and/or owe.
-As of 2015, we will also now need to know who on your tax return did and did not have health insurance, for how long, and any income they have even if they are you dependent.
+For returns filed for 2015 through 2018, we will also need to know who on your tax return did and did not have health insurance, for how long, and any income they have even if they are your dependent.
+You can use the online calculator at 1040.com for a ballpark figure.

 - When is my boss going to send my W2 or 1099-MISC to me?
 When is my college going to send my 1098-T to me?
 When is my bank or broker going to send my 1099-DIV dividend and interest statement or my 1098 mortgage statement?